milanvarady/CHashTable/docs/specification.md

 ...
 ```

+- Header with version
-The `count` is the total number of key-value pairs.
+- `count` is the total number of key-value pairs.

 ### Serialization